opsvibe/oss-buildx/README.md

 ## FFmpeg Export Workflow

 The repository ships `.github/workflows/ffmpeg-release.yml`, which packages FFmpeg via vcpkg for every runtime we need.
 Trigger it manually with **Run workflow** (optionally passing a `reason`) or let it run automatically whenever the workflow itself or anything under `vcpkg/` changes.
+Every run checks out this repo and, if a `vcpkg/` folder is missing (for example on fresh forks), clones the upstream `microsoft/vcpkg` repository before bootstrapping so the build never fails with “No such file or directory”.

 Each job exports a raw vcpkg payload into `third_party/ffmpeg/<platform>` and uploads the folder as an artifact named `<platform>-ffmpeg`.
 The current target matrix is: